hublo/kata-api-nestjs/README.md

 # Hublo Shop (in NestJS)

 # Introduction
+Hublo has decided ta launch a shop to sell equipment for hospital.
+In this Kata you will implement Hublo shop Rest API.

 This kata offers a set of features to practice your API programming skills.
 It covers basic HTTP verbs and codes.
-In this Kata you will implement Hublo shop Rest API.

 ### Requirements